zhihanyang2022/off-policy-continuous-control/README.md

 # CleanRL 🧚‍♂️

-*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow.*
+*Clean implementation of model-free deep RL algorithms using both PyTorch and TensorFlow.*

 *With a strong focus on helping learners.*